jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/1_Chap/3_Optimization/3_Optim_Basics.typ

 This seemingly straightforward goal demonstrates how a real-world engineering objective transforms into a demanding optimization problem.
 The formulation requires integration of multiple physical models.
 Among them, accurate aerodynamic analysis necessitates the Navier-Stokes equations from fluid mechanics @Sigloch2022, while structural mechanics equations determine mass properties.
 These models must be combined to establish relationships between lift, drag, mass, flight speed, and other relevant parameters to create a representative objective function.
-The numerical implementation of this objective function requires careful consideration of computational methods.
+The numerical implementation of this optimization problem requires careful consideration of computational methods.
 For high-fidelity analysis, the computational implementation typically requires a #gls("cfd") solver, though surrogate models or other numerical methods may provide an acceptable balance between accuracy and computational efficiency @link_Javed_Master.
 With the objective function defined and assuming appropriate solvers are available across all disciplines, the next step involves selecting an optimization approach.
 Both gradient-free and gradient-based methods present viable solutions.
 Once an approach is selected, the initial formulation reveals potential pitfalls: without proper constraints, the optimization might yield physically impossible solutions, such as negative fuel consumption.
-Physical understanding necessitates reformulating the objective function to converge toward a minimum of zero.
+Physical understanding necessitates reformulating the optimization problem such that zero represents its lower bound.
 Yet this refinement alone proves insufficient, as the optimizer could achieve zero fuel consumption simply by setting flight speed to zero.
 This realization leads to the essential step of introducing boundaries, constraining design variables within physically meaningful ranges, exemplified by the specification of maximum and minimum permissible flight speeds.